The Colours of the Sky

 In the animal kingdom, there are many examples of non-iridescent blue colour which is not produced by blue pigments.
 These are caused by layers of tissue with small-scale density variations (e.g. by suspended nanoparticles with high refractive index), on top of tissue coloured black by melanins.
 However, recent investigations have shown that the spectrum of the blue remitted light does not conform to the well known Rayleigh shape (inversely proportional to the fourth power of the wavelength), due to the fact that the positions of the scattering centres are not completely random; instead, there are short-range correlations (Prum et al., 1999a, 1999b, 2004a, 2004b).
 Thus, it is argued, the non-iridescent blue should rather be considered as a structural colour.

-However, structural colours produced by regular nanostructures like stacks of transparent layers (beetles, hummingbirds, butterflies) or space-lattice like structures (peacocks' and pheasants' feathers, butterflies) exhibit the whole spectrum of bright colours, while the irregular distribution of small scatterers yields only sky-blue hues.
-This looks more like slightly modified Tyndall scattering rather than structural colour.
+Structural colours produced by regular nanostructures like stacks of transparent layers (beetles, hummingbirds, butterflies) or space-lattice like structures (peacocks' and pheasants' feathers, butterflies) exhibit the whole spectrum of bright colours, while the irregular distribution of small scatterers yields only sky-blue hues.
+This is kind of in-between of Tyndall scattering and structural colour.

 Green colour is achieved by adding a yellow pigment (mostly a carotenoid).